Launching Minga to your entire school is easy and efficient. Simply follow this plan and take advantage of some best practices.

 How do you share Minga with students, staff and parents?
 You can find parent permission and notification forms <<here>>.

-- Join one of our training sessions to review the basic features and functionality and ensure everyone gets logged in successfully and has a chance to ask questions or provide feedback.
-Our help documents and training videos are available to your through our resource centre.
+3. Join one of our training classes to review the basic features and functionality and ensure everyone gets logged in successfully and has a chance to ask questions or provide feedback.
+Our help documents and training videos are available to your through the Minga Help Center.

 Step 4: Bring in Student Leaders